Skip to content

 What Is Two-Factor Authentication?

-These “factors” come from a few basic categories: something you know (like a password), something you have (like your phone or a hardware key), and something you are (like a fingerprint or face scan).
-2FA just means combining any two of these.
+Those “factors” fall into three basic categories: something you know (like a password), something you have (like your phone or a security key), and something you are (like a fingerprint or face scan).
+2FA just means combining any two of them.

 Why You Need 2FA

-What actually happened?
-That email came from your contact’s real email address because they got hacked first.
-Now the hacker is using their account to send the same scam to everyone in their contact list.
-Including you.
-Want some tips on how to spot these kinds of scams?
-Read my article on how to spot scam emails.
+What often happens is that email came from your contact’s real email address because they got hacked first.
+Now the hacker is using their account to send the same scam to everyone in their contact list, including you.
+If you want tips on how to spot these kinds of scams, read my article on identifying scam emails or if you are wondering whether your email is already at risk, read our guide on signs your email has been compromised.

-If you don’t use two-factor authentication, the hacker now has complete control of your email account too.
+If you don’t use two-factor authentication, the hacker can now just log in and gain complete control of your account.
 They can read your messages, send emails as you, reset passwords to your other accounts, and continue the cycle by scamming everyone you know in your contact list.

 But if you use 2FA?
 Even though you just gave away your password, the hacker still can’t log in.
 Why?
 Because they don’t have your phone.
 They don’t have that second factor.
 You dodged a bullet.